abdalem/ng-mcu/README.md

 # NG-MCU

-Angular application based on my angular-starter-kit and marvel API.
+Angular application based on my [angular-starter-kit](https://github.com/abdalem/angular-starter-kit) and [marvel API](https://developer.marvel.com/).

 # Before Getting Started

-You will have to registrer and get an API key from the marvel database https://developer.marvel.com/.
+You will have to registrer and get an API key from the [marvel API](https://developer.marvel.com/).
 Then, add it to `docker-compose.yml` like this:

 ```yml
   environment: